Negation

 Conflict

-If rules prove both P and -P:
+If rules prove both P and (not P):

 Without superiority, neither is provable (ambiguity).